Grafrajohn/GrahamArt/_posts/2020-02-25-reflections-philosophy-aesthetics.markdown

 The Nazis condemned and destroyed ‘degenerate’ art.
 But their definition of degenerate included virtually everyone who disagreed with them and some groups of people who would not be considered degenerate in the civil societies of the twenty-first century such as Jews, Gypsies, socialists and homosexuals.
 This raises the question of who decides what might be ‘good’ and ‘bad’ in art?
 Maybe it is best to let art be art, and make our own judgements.

+There does seem to be a consensus that art which lies or deceives is inferior art, and that art which holds a window to some truth whether trivial or profound, is superior art.
+Cooper was maybe right; good art does seem to bear a relationship to truth.
+'Alternative' art presents a version of truth which may conflict with the mainstream version of truth, so of course we can then ask what is the truth?
+In their book 'The Social Construction of Reality' Berger and Luckmann point out that truth or reality may itself be socially constructed.
+So when deciding which art is good and true, who defines what the 'truth' is.
+Is there some innate character to the soul which allows us all, as human beings, to know what truth is?
+To think this would be to say that Josef Stalin and Jesus of Nazareth both held in their minds a common set of truths.
+Difficult isn't it?
+After reflection it still seems to me that most people across cultures might be able to recognise certain basic human truths and that art might often reflect these truths.

 ## Does nature express herself through art?

 Kant thought that through the artist, nature expressed herself.
 Since human beings are themselves a product of nature, this makes sense to me.
 This a profound idea and still potentially of great use in our modern world.
+For example it may be that as our society and its underlying technologies become more complicated, and social and economic change take us further from the simple tribal life in which we evolved, the apparent chaos of modern art might be the reaction of artists to a society in which our souls feel constrained.
+Modern art might be a primal scream against the increasingly complex world we are building.

 ## Modern philosophy of aesthetics